 These should be treated in the same manner as ordinary garden plants, the only difference being that the soil may be wetter.
 Should the soil dry out then flood the area with a garden hose, especially in hot dry weather.
 If creating a bog area doing so adjacent to the pond is ideal as overflow from the pond will help to keep it irrigated -make sure the bog level is below that of the pond so water can’t wash back from the bog into the pond as this will add nutrients to the pond and increase algal growth.

 If you are planting in a newly prepared area then the plants will be able to grow easily without being smothered by other plants or weeds, they can be protected with a mulch of compost or bark to keep them moist.

 The planting depth is measured from the point where the plant emerges from the soil to the surface of the water.
-For a plant in a basket or planting bag this will be the top of the basket or bag to the surface of the water.
-See web site for information on planting depths for individual plants.
+For a plant in a basket or planting bag, this will be the top of the basket or bag to the surface of the water.
+See website for information on planting depths for individual plants.